Forming an Arterio-Venous (AV) fistula

 For a dialysis machine to work there must be a way of taking blood from you to a kidney machine; using a fistula is one way that this can be done.

-During your clinic appointment with the surgeon, the procedure will be discussed fully and you will be shown where the fistula will be created.
+During your appointment with one of the surgical team, the procedure will be discussed in full.
+This is when you will be shown where the fistula will be created.

 What will happen during the procedure?